refaktor/rye/README.md

 ```

 Rye has **no keywords or special forms**.
 Ifs, Loops, even Function
 definiton words are just functions.
-This means you can load them on
+This means you can load them at
 library level and create your own.

 ```bash